scheeloong/scheeloong.github.io/_contents/01-about.md

 I am a member of the [Data Driven Decision Making Laboratory](http://d3m.mie.utoronto.ca/members/).

 I enjoy working with applied math and code.
+My career focuses on Applied Machine Learning and Distributed Systems.

 My goal is to create useful knowledge while building innovative products that customer love.